wendyverdonk93/docs/content/faq/getting-started/glossary.md

 ---

 ### 3D Secure
 An authentication protocol for online payments.
-3D Secure is alo known by its branded names like Mastercard Identity Check, Visa Secure or American Express SafeKey.
-The protocol is designed to reduce fraud while maintaining a positive consumer experience.
+3D Secure is also known by its branded names like Mastercard Identity Check, Visa Secure or American Express SafeKey.
+The protocol is designed to reduce fraud while maintaining a positive customer experience.

 ### Acquirer
-To accept card payment, an acquirer is in accordance with card networks, partner with a payment provider or is a payment provider itself.
+To accept card payments, an acquirer is in accordance with card networks, partner with a payment provider or is a payment provider itself.
 A bank or financial institute that processes payment for merchants.

 MultiSafepay as payment processor is an acquirer itself for Visa, Mastercard and Bancontact.